HelixAutomations/instruct-pitch/docs/local-development.md

 ## Local development quickstart (Windows / PowerShell)

-This file explains a pragmatic, low-friction way to run the Tab app and the decoupled functions locally so you can iterate fast and test end-to-end deal capture flows.
+This file explains a pragmatic, low-friction way to run the Tab app, Pitch app, and the decoupled functions locally so you can iterate fast and test end-to-end deal capture flows.

 Keep this short and actionable — use it as a checklist and reference.